Burundi kicks out top WHO official in country ahead of vote

 The letter gives no explanation for the expulsions.
 Reached by phone and asked for details, Foreign Minister Ezechiel Nibigira hung up Thursday morning.
 The WHO representative, Mulombo, did not immediately respond to phone calls.

+The WHO Africa regional chief, Matshidiso Moeti, described Mulombo as an “extremely competent person” and said the WHO was communicating with Burundi “to clarify and understand the reasoning for the decision they have taken.”

 The day that election campaigning in Burundi began late last month, images circulated online of crowded political rallies with President Pierre Nkurunziza in attendance.
-The head of the WHO Africa region messaged the head of the Africa Centers for Disease Control and Prevention about it, the Africa CDC chief has said.
+Moeti messaged the head of the Africa Centers for Disease Control and Prevention about it, the Africa CDC chief has said.

 The Africa CDC chief, John Nkengasong, on Thursday called Burundi's action “unfortunate” and said any differences should be addressed by dialogue instead of actions that affect the pandemic response,